 How Can I Help My Child Sleep Better?

 Here’s the good news: kids and sleep go together like peanut butter and jelly.
 Children need a LOT of sleep.
 And, for a short period in their lives, everything in their bodies is primed to help ensure they get it.
 All they need from us is a little guidance and a bit of space so they can develop the ability to fall asleep and stay asleep on their own.

 Consistently giving children any type of sleep aid to get them snoozing is not the answer.
-Whether that is melatonin or Benadryl; it won’t work forever.
+Whether that is melatonin or Benadryl, it won’t work forever.
 Just like learning any other skill, it takes practice and time to teach your little one how to sleep.
-There’s no supplement that can teach you how to play an instrument, do long division, or sharpen your golf game (wouldn’t that be nice).
-Sleep is exactly the same.
+No supplement can teach you how to play an instrument, do long division, or sharpen your golf game (wouldn’t that be nice).
+Sleep is the same.
 It’s a skill that needs to be developed.
 And once it is, it comes easily and naturally most of the time.

 So, yes, melatonin is safe for kids.
 But before you reach for the pills, try establishing a predictable and consistent bedtime routine.
 Shut down the TVs and tablets a couple of hours before bed.
 Encourage your child to fall asleep without feeding, rocking, or other forms of outside help.
 I promise you, the results will be better than anything you’ll get from a pill, and they’ll last a lifetime!